NIHSA Rating System

 - From sunrise to sunset.

 - Any time a Small Craft Advisory is not posted.

-- With no more than five other persons and no fewer than one other person aboard.
+- With no more than five other persons and no fewer than one other person (at least 16 years old) aboard.
 A Restricted Helmsperson must have aboard another NIHSA-rated Helmsperson (Restricted or Unrestricted) or Skipper.

 - Sailing area: Inside a line from Marshy Point through South River Red “4″ to Saunders Point, and downstream from the Route 2 bridge over the South River (Stay well clear of the bridge).

 An Unrestricted Helmsperson may extend his or her sailing area to within the limits of daylight, while still following the other rules outlined for the Restricted Helmsperson above.